seanreed1111/sql-recipes/recipes.md

 Discussion
 Recipe 12.9 illustrates how a self-join can produce relative values FROM absolute values.
 A self-join can do the opposite as well, producing cumulative values at each successive stage of a set of observations.
 The following table shows a set of rainfall measurements taken over a series of days.
-The values in each row show the observation date and the amount of precipitation in inches: mysql> SELECT date, precip FROM rainfall ORDER BY date;
+The values in each row show the observation date and the amount of precipitation in inches:
+SELECT date, precip FROM rainfall ORDER BY date;
 +------------+--------+
 | date  | precip |
 +------------+--------+